MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

 # Get started with native Android development on Windows

 This guide will get you started using Windows to create native Android applications.
-If you would prefer a cross-platform solution, see [Overview of Android development on Windows](./overview.md).
+If you would prefer a cross-platform solution, see [Overview of Android development on Windows](./overview.md) for a brief summary of some options.

 The most straight-forward way to create a native Android app is using Android Studio with either [Java or Kotlin](#java-or-kotlin), though it is also possible to [use C or C++ for Android development](#use-c-for-android-development) if you have a specific purpose.
 The Android Studio SDK tools compile your code, data, and resource files into an archive Android package, .apk file.
 One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.

 ## Install Android Studio

 Android Studio is the official integrated development environment for Google's Android operating system.
-Download the latest version of Android Studio for Windows at https://developer.android.com/studio.
+[Download the latest version of Android Studio for Windows](https://developer.android.com/studio).

 - If you downloaded an .exe file (recommended), double-click to launch it.
 - If you downloaded a .zip file, unpack the ZIP, copy the android-studio folder into your Program Files folder, and then open the android-studio > bin folder and launch studio64.exe (for 64-bit machines) or studio.exe (for 32-bit machines).